 Will Red Dead Redemption 2 allow us to swap characters like in GTA V?
 One of the most interesting additions to Grand Theft Auto V was the trio of protagonists and the ability to switch between them throughout the story.
-Rockstar bet big on the concept, and it would be fascinating to see it return here, especially if Dutch’s gang is at the heart of the game.
+Rockstar bet big on the concept, and it would be fascinating to see it return here, especially given that Dutch’s gang is at the heart of the game.
 That’s a built-in set of heroes (or antiheroes) to explore.

 How much will Red Dead Redemption 2‘s online mode resemble GTA Online?
 We know just about nothing about Red Dead Online—including whether it will even be called that—but there’s somewhat obvious template in Grand Theft Auto V‘s standalone multiplayer mode.
 In fact, GTA Online was, in some respects, an extension of the multiplayer included in the first Red Dead Redemption.

-In a recent interview, Take-Two’s Strauss Zelnick seemed to back up this general trajectory, saying that “Rockstar’s activities have been transformed by Grand Theft Auto Online.”
+In an interview, Take-Two’s Strauss Zelnick seemed to back up this general trajectory, saying that “Rockstar’s activities have been transformed by Grand Theft Auto Online.”
 In other words, when you make a cash cow that lucrative, you’re probably going to try to make a second one.
 That may be exciting for GTA Online fans, but here’s hoping Rockstar can strike a balance between fun, profit, and staying true to the series.

 What is the PlayStation 4–exclusive Red Dead Redemption 2 content?
 We know that the timed-exclusive content will be limited to the game’s online mode, but there’s a wide range of options under that umbrella.
 If really cool features, weapons, or missions are locked away on one platform, that’ll be a strong incentive to pick PS4 over Xbox One.
 If the exclusives are limited to cosmetic upgrades, it might not be as big of a factor in which version to pick, especially if the rumors of Project Scorpio support we discussed above ultimately prove true.